Epic Code LAB9080 Hepatitis B e Antigen, Serum

 Cautions

-Performance characteristics of this assay have not been established in patients under the age of 2 or in populations of immunocompromised or immunosuppressed patients.
-This assay is not licensed by FDA for testing cord blood specimens or screening donors of blood, plasma, human cell, or tissue products.
+Performance characteristics of this assay have not been established in patients younger than 2 years or in populations of immunocompromised or immunosuppressed patients.
+This assay is not licensed by US Food and Drug Administration for testing cord blood specimens or screening donors of blood, plasma, human cell, or tissue products.

 Performance characteristics have not been established for the following specimen characteristics: